SIX STEPS TO GO FROM VICTIMIZED TO VICTORIOUS

 Healthy Boundaries for Toxic Emotions and People

 All verses are from the English Standard Bible.
-If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected, and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+If you find my posts and website helpful, please share this link with your friends and family; hopeforcompletehealing.com.
+The information is copyright protected.
+Please do not reproduce any part of the posts or my book without proper citation to Joyce Hanscom and this website.

 Contact me at hopeforcompletehealing@gmail.com, and ask for a PDF of Eight Prayers from the Bible.
 The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, 23rd Psalm, and victory.
 I will also send you the Lord’s Prayer Model to pray effectively.
 Please leave your name, so I know you are a real person making the request.